Garden Bore Testing

 04

-EC, SAR & Sodium · irrigation & stock water
+SAR & Sodium · soil structure

 Most irrigation water problems aren't obvious until the damage is done.
 Staining, plant stress, scale, and reduced yield all trace back to water chemistry — and most properties have never tested theirs.